Brett Kaylor, DO, MAStaff Psychiatrist

-Brett Kaylor, DO, MA, is a Staff Psychiatrist and Addiction Medicine Fellow at Bluff Plantation.
+Brett Kaylor, DO, MA, is a Staff Psychiatrist at Bluff Plantation.
 Dr. Kaylor provides psychiatric and substance use evaluations, medication management services and psychotherapy.

 Specializing in process-based cognitive behavioral therapies, he works with patients on facilitating behavior change utilizing acceptance and mindfulness skills, particularly through acceptance and commitment therapy (ACT) in individual and group settings.
 He helps patients reconnect with their values, discover where they find meaning in life and develop motivation for change.

 Dr. Kaylor received his undergraduate degree in art history from University of Washington in Seattle.
 He then attended medical school at Kansas City University of Medicine and Biosciences, where he became a Doctor of Osteopathy (DO) in 2013, graduating Summa Cum Laude.
 He also completed a Master in Bioethics during his medical training and served as a bioethics research fellow at the Center for Practical Bioethics in Kansas City.